lumeland/lume/docs/creating-pages/1_page-files.md

 ## Page order

-Pages are ordered by date.
-There are different ways to assing a date to a page, using the file creation date as default.
+Pages are ordered by date, using the file creation date as default.
 If you want to have full control over this, you can assign the data by prepending it to the filename using the `yyyy-mm-dd` syntax following by an underscore `_` (or `yyyy-mm-dd-hh-ii-ss` if you need also the time).
 Note that this part is removed to generate the final name:

 ```
 .